 Forward currency contracts are primarily used by the Fund to hedge against foreign currency exchange rate risks on its non Australian dollar denominated securities.
 The Fund agrees to receive or deliver a fixed quantity of foreign currency for an agreed upon price on an agreed future date.
 Forward currency contracts are valued at the prevailing bid price at the reporting date.
 The Fund recognises a gain or loss equal to the change in fair value at the reporting date.

-The Fund's derivative financial instruments at year end are detailed below:
+The Fund did not hold any derivative financial instruments at 30 June 2019.
+The Fund's derivative financial instruments at 30 June 2018 are detailed below:

 30 June 2018